Apollo: Other variations

-Aside from those mentioned above, more variations on the story of Apollo's birth include:

 Aelian states that it took Leto twelve days and twelve nights to travel from Hyperborea to Delos.
 Leto changed herself into a she-wolf before giving birth.
 This is given as the reason why Homer describes Apollo as the "wolf-born god".

-Libanius wrote that neither land nor visible islands would receive Leto, but by the will of Zeus Delos then became visible, and thus received Leto and the children.

 According to Strabo, the Curetes helped Leto by creating loud noises with their weapons and thus frightening Hera, they concealed Leto's childbirth.
 Theognis wrote that the island was filled with ambrosial fragrance when Apollo was born, and the Earth laughed with joy.
 In some versions, Artemis was born first and subsequently assisted with the birth of Apollo.

 While in some accounts Apollo's birth itself fixed the floating Delos to the earth, there are accounts of Apollo securing Delos to the bottom of the ocean a little while later.

 This island became sacred to Apollo and was one of the major cult centres of the god.

 Apollo was born on the seventh day (ἑβδομαγενής, hebdomagenes) of the month Thargelion—according to Delian tradition—or of the month Bysios—according to Delphian tradition.
 The seventh and twentieth, the days of the new and full moon, were ever afterwards held sacred to him.